 Why is changing your air filter so important?

-Less cool air coming from your vents: A dirty filter is basically a thick wall of dust that blocks air from entering your AC system.
-And less air into your AC system means less cold air that it can blow out into your home.
+Less cool air coming from your vents: A dirty filter is basically a thick wall of dust that blocks air from entering your AC system and can end up being a major problem if overlooked.
+You would end up with less air into your AC system which means less cold air that it can blow out into your home.

 Frozen evaporator coil: Limited airflow into your AC system causes the cold refrigerant to drop in temperature until your evaporator coils freeze, which also limits the amount of cold air that comes out of your vents.

-So, if your air filter ever looks dirty like the picture below, it’s definitely time to change it.
-But don’t wait until it’s clogged to take action.
+If your air filter ever looks dirty like the picture below, it’s definitely time to change it.
+But don’t wait until it’s clogged and there is a problem with air flow to take action.
 In fact, our suggestion is to check your air filter every 1-2 months and change it out even if there’s only a thin layer of dirt on it.

 What you should do: Contact a professional to seal your ducts.
 Duct sealing involves: